cvs-health/android-compose-accessibility-techniques/doc/AutomatedComposeAccessibilityTesting.md

 ## Sample semantic tests

-Useful semantic accessibility tests include:
+Many semantic accessibility tests are possible.
+Some useful examples follow.

+### Testing Semantic Headings

-* Verify that all intended headings are accessibility headings (and that non-heading text are not headings)
+Verify that all intended headings are semantic accessibility headings (and that non-heading text are not headings).

 For example, given this Composable, the test code following will verify that it has appropriate heading semantics.